Euro-BioImaging/BatchConvert/README.md

 A command line tool for converting image data into either of the standard file formats OME-TIFF or OME-Zarr.

 The tool wraps the dedicated file converters bfconvert and bioformats2raw to convert into OME-TIFF or OME-Zarr, respectively.
-The workflow management system NextFlow is used to perform conversion in parallel for batches of images.
+The workflow management system Nextflow is used to perform conversion in parallel for batches of images.

 The tool also wraps s3 and Aspera clients (go-mc and aspera-cli, respectively).
 Therefore, input and output locations can be specified as local or remote storage and file transfer will be performed automatically.
 The conversion can be run on